-Have you, or anyone you know, ever had a stranger show up at your door unannounced, pitching to you life insurance?
-Or maybe they show up and not pitch life insurance at all, maybe they are pitching new state-regulated benefits program?
+Have you, or anyone you know, ever had a stranger show up at your door unannounced, pitching your life insurance?
+Or maybe they show up and do not pitch life insurance at all, maybe they are pitching a new state-regulated benefits program?

 The above scenarios are commonplace (standard) in the insurance industry.
-Ask 1,000 insurance agents what is wrong with the above, 999 will say “nothing, it’s part of doing business.”
+Ask 1,000 insurance agents what is wrong with the above, and 999 will say “Nothing, it’s part of doing business.”

 One of the BIGGEST challenges for people (consumers) like you when researching and finding a policy, or solution, is TRUST, trusting a COMPANY and an Agent/Broker.